c3g/GenPipes/bfx/report/AmpliconSeq.plot_to_alpha_rar.md

 These results have been generated after a rarefaction step.
 All the samples have been rarefied to **$single_rarefaction_depth$** sequences.

-The Amplicon-Seq pipeline provides taxonomic affiliation of your data at different level (Domain, Phylum, Class, Order, Family, Genus, Species).
+The Amplicon-Seq pipeline provides taxonomic affiliation of your data at different level (Kingdom, Phylum, Class, Order, Family, Genus, Species).

 #### Bar plot format